aandrewsv/aandrewsv/README.md

 ### Who I am?

 👋 Hi, my name is Agustín Andrews and i'm a fullstack developer from Chile.
-I've just started my programming journey in 2020 and recently finished a Python bootcamp course from CodingDojo a couple months ago.
+I've just started my programming journey in late 2020 and recently finished a Python bootcamp course from CodingDojo a couple months ago.

 ### What I'm looking for? 👀